2damin/yolov3-pytorch/README.md

 --gpu : if you use GPU, set 1.
 If you use CPU, set 0.

 --checkpoint (optional) : the path of saved model checkpoint.
 Use it when you want to load the previous train, or you want to test(evaluate) the model.

+--pretrained (optional) : the path of darknet pretrained weights.
+Use it when you want to fine-tuning the model.